pirafrank/fpiracom/pages/about.md

 **DIY** Something my father taught me.
 It's fun to tinker away from keyboard, too.

-**Traveling** Visiting new places and discovering new cultures widens your mind and challenge you.
+**Traveling** Visiting new places and discovering new cultures widens your mind and challenges you.
 When I have the chance to leave, I always do.

 ### Resume